freeCodeCamp/how-to-contribute-to-open-source/README-NG.md

 - [A Tutorial Introduction to Git](https://git-scm.com/docs/gittutorial) - Beginner tutorial wey git do.
 - [First Aid Git](https://firstaidgit.io/#/) - Searchable list of questions wey people dey mostly ask about git.
 Dem gather the answers from people personal experience, stackoverflow and the official git documentation.
 - [Git by Susan Potter](https://www.aosabook.org/en/git.html) - She show how technical parts of git dey really work so that person go fit understand the inner doings and how git take different from other version control systems(VCSs)
-- [Git Tutorial for Beginners: Learn Git in 1 Hour](https://www.youtube.com/watch?v=8JJ101D3knE) -  A beginner friendly git video by Mosh that explain the fundmental commands and also uses intelligible illustration to aid comprehension.
-Video for newcomer wey Mosh do about git, hom still use better picture take explain the basics of git.
+- [Git Tutorial for Beginners: Learn Git in 1 Hour](https://www.youtube.com/watch?v=8JJ101D3knE) -  Newcomer video wey Mosh do about git, him still use better picture take explain the basics of git.

+# Open Source books

+> Books on everything wey concern Open Source: The Culture, History, Best Practices, etc.

+- [Producing Open Source Software](https://producingoss.com/) - Producing Open Source Software na book about the real side of open source development.
+E dey talk about how better projects dey operate, the things wey the users and developers dey expect, and the culture of free software.
+- [The Architecture of Open Source Applications](https://www.aosabook.org/en/index.html) - Twenty-four people wey don write open source applications talk about why and how dem dey take dey arrange their software.
+Dem talk about everything from web servers to compiler to health record management system, dem talk about all theses things so that you fit become better developer.
+- [Open Source Book Series](https://opensource.com/resources/ebooks) - Learn more about Open Source and the growing Open Source movement with a complete list of free eBooks from https://opensource.com.
+- [Software Release Practice HOWTO](https://tldp.org/HOWTO/Software-Release-Practice-HOWTO/) - This HOWTO dey  explain good release steps for Linux and other open source prokects.
+If you folllow these steps, e go dey easy for users to use your code and so that dem go fit help you join hand improve the code.
+- [Open Sources 2.0 : The Continuing Evolution](https://archive.org/details/opensources2.000diborich) (2005) - Open Sources 2.0 na collection of beta essays from correct correct technology leaders wey go make you think.
+These essays na continuation of the better work wey one book wey dem dey call ***Open Sources: Voices from the Revolution*** been start
+- [Open Sources: Voices from the Open Source Revolution](https://www.oreilly.com/openbook/opensources/book/) -  Write-ups from senior men for open source like Linus Torvalds (Linux), Larry Wall (Perl), and Richard Stallman (GNU).